 - a.
 Know the difference between fact and opinion. - b.
-Introduce a topic or text clearly, state an opinion and create an organizational structure in which related ideas are grouped to - c.
-Provide reasons that are supported by facts and details. - d.
+Introduce a topic or text clearly, state an opinion and create an organizational structure in which ideas are logically grouped to support the writer's purpose. - c.
+Provide logically ordered reasons that are supported by facts and details. - d.
+Link opinion and reasons using words, phrases and clauses (e.g., consequently, specifically). - e.
 Provide a concluding statement or section related to the opinion presented.